awsdocs/aws-codestar-user-guide/doc_source/troubleshooting.md

 After you update the policy, execute your pipeline again\.

-Alternatively, you can use a custom role for your Lambda function by adding a permissions boundary to your project, as described in [Add an IAM Permissions Boundary to Existing Projects](access-permissions-proj.md#access-permissions-proj-pb-add)
+Alternatively, you can use a custom role for your Lambda function by adding a permissions boundary to your project, as described in [Add an IAM Permissions Boundary to Existing Projects](security_iam-proj.md#security_iam-proj-pb-add)

+## Unable to create the connection for a GitHub repository<a name="w19aac32c39"></a>

+**Problem:**

+Because a connection to a GitHub repository uses the AWS Connector for GitHub, you need organization owner permissions or admin permissions to the repository to create the connection\.

+**Possible fixes:** For information about permission levels for a GitHub repository, see [https://docs\.github\.com/en/free\-pro\-team@latest/github/setting\-up\-and\-managing\-organizations\-and\-teams/permission\-levels\-for\-an\-organization](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/permission-levels-for-an-organization)\.